belugafr/osintproject/readme.md

 ## Description

-OSINT Project is a collaborative effort initiated by Rylea and ΞXΞC, aimed at creating a comprehensive repository of OSINT (Open-Source Intelligence) resources.
+OSINT Project is a collaborative effort initiated by NayaWeb aimed at creating a comprehensive repository of OSINT (Open-Source Intelligence) resources.
 The project aims to catalog a vast collection of websites, applications, and online tools that facilitate open-source intelligence gathering across various categories.

 ## Table of Contents